weblintreal/form-validator/README.md

 ## Security

-If you discover any security related issues, please email mdali-devops@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email <email> instead of using the issue tracker.

 ## Credits